DataCurationNetwork/data-primers/Tableau Data Curation Primer/Tableau-data-curation-primer.md

  # Description of Format

- ***Overview.*** Tableau Software is a proprietary ​[suite of products​​](https://perma.cc/6XJU-R2ZH) for data exploration, analysis, and visualization with an initial concentration in business intelligence.
-This primer focuses on the Tableau workbook files – .twb and .twbx – produced using ​[Tableau Desktop​](https://perma.cc/C655-UDH2).
+ ***Overview.*** Tableau Software is a proprietary [suite of products](https://perma.cc/6XJU-R2ZH) for data exploration, analysis, and visualization with an initial concentration in business intelligence.
+This primer focuses on the Tableau workbook files – .twb and .twbx – produced using [Tableau Desktop](https://perma.cc/C655-UDH2).
 Like Microsoft Excel, Tableau Desktop uses a workbook and sheet file structure.
 Workbooks can contain worksheets, dashboards, and stories.

   - **Worksheets** are single views (e.g., tables, maps, charts, etc.) of data built by dragging and dropping fields onto “column and row shelves” that define the structure of the visualization and “marks cards” that add contextual detail (e.g., color representation).
 See ​[More information on specific Tableau Desktop components​]( )​.